-- Gynecologic Surgery patients (also see the Preparing for Surgery Section of the Arbor ObGyn Surgery webpage): Rex has the ability to accommodate almost all surgeries at this time.
+- Gynecologic Surgery patients (also see the Preparing for Surgery Section of the Arbor ObGyn Surgery webpage): Rex has the ability to accommodate all surgeries at this time.
 There is a screening process to ensure that the patient is healthy enough for surgery during the pandemic.
-All surgery patients are tested for COVID-19 within a few days prior to the procedure.

 - Pregnant Patients (also see the COVID-19 Section of the Arbor ObGyn Obstetrics webpage): The Women’s Center is open and fully staffed for deliveries and postpartum care, and has coronavirus mitigation measures in place.
 Your support person is not tested.
 Keep in mind that guest restrictions are evolving.
 All patients and support persons will be issued a mask and are required to wear a mask when outside of their room or when anyone else enters their room.

 - 03/10/22: The UNC Rex Women’s Center will allow “two visitors, ages 12 or above”.
 In addition, a doula is allowed.